 Parisian comic artist Frank Margerin studied Applied Arts, and joined Denis Sire's band 'Los Crados' as a drummer.
 By 1975 he was looking for a job in publishing or illustrating, and he was invited by Jean-Pierre Dionnet to publish his first comics in the magazine Métal Hurlant.
 His first story was the sci-fi parody 'Simone et Léon', and it was followed by several others, that were later collected in the book 'Frank Margerin présente' in 1978.
-He made a lot of artwork for Malabar chewing gum, and did contributions to the monthly humor magazine Rigolo in 1983-84.
+In 1978 he illustrated 22 silent comic strips that came with Malabar chewing gum, as well as 19 pages of advertising comics and 4 postcards, in succession of Philippe Poncet de la Grave.
+He also did contributions to the monthly humor magazine Rigolo in 1983-84.

 Additionally, Margerin created 'Albert et Mauricette' for the weekly supplement of Matin de Paris in 1982, and two years later, 'Skoup et Max Flash', the comic adventures of two journalists, created in cooperation with Phil Casoar for Zoulou.
 Margerin also worked as an illustrator for magazines like Nitro, Moto-Revue, Je Bouquine, Phosphore, Okapi, Astrapi and Playboy.